 Unite Us is a Veteran-owned technology company that was initially founded to help veterans but has since expanded its reach to help communities across the United States, including those supporting the elderly, low-income and previously incarcerated populations.

-For more information on Unite Us and our Coordinated Networks in 31 communities and 16 states please fill out your information below OR call us at 1-844-786-4838.
+For more information on Unite Us and our Coordinated Networks in 31 communities and 16 states please fill out your information here or call us at 1-844-786-4838.

 “Time to rethink the inner-city asthma epidemic?”, ScienceDaily, January 20, 2015